TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/service-policyissues.md

 # Azure Information Protection service - policy issues

-If you still experience the issue after reviewing the documention below, please take a screenshot of the problem and attach the screenshot to this ticket.
+If you still experience the issue after reviewing the documentation below, please take a screenshot of the problem and attach the screenshot to this ticket.

 ## **Recommended Documents**